 The data presented in Table 4 clearly indicated that plant height was significantly influenced by various plant growth regulators and application methods during both fresh and ratoon crops.

 Among the treatments, 350 ppm SA (T₇) recorded significantly maximum plant height (79.51 and 74.64 cm), which is at par with the treatment (T₄) 350 ppm GA₃ (79.39 and 74.47 cm) in fresh and ratoon crops, respectively, whereas the minimum plant height was recorded under the control (T₁) (73.83 and 68.78 cm).
-It is due to the regulation of cell enlargement and division in synergy with other substances such as auxin, IAA and phenolics, which are recognised to regulate cell enlargement and division during root and shoot growth (Padmapriya and Chezhiyan, 2002) (Anwar et al., 2014).
+It is due to the regulation of cell enlargement and division in synergy with other substances such as auxin, IAA and phenolics, which are recognised to regulate cell enlargement and division during root and shoot growth (Padmapriya and Chezhiyan, 2002; Anwar et al., 2014).
 The results of the present study are similar to those represented by Yildirim et al. (2008), who found SA increased plant height.
 Shoot and root growths were accelerated by SA treatment (Drazic et al., 2006).
-SA is a phenolic compound that enables plants to survive under challenging soil and environmental situations.
+The SA is a phenolic compound that enables plants to survive under challenging soil and environmental situations.
 SA plays key roles in the regulation of various physiological and developmental processes of plants (Iqbal et al., 2012) (Basil et al., 2018).

 With regard to application methods, bulb dipping and foliar spray (M₃) recorded significantly higher plant height (76.18 and 71.03 cm) during fresh and ratoon crops, respectively, compared to bulb dipping and foliar spray alone.
 The enhanced growth observed under combined application might be due to better uptake, translocation and sustained availability of growth regulators throughout the crop growth period.